 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Trichomoniasis is a widespread sexually transmitted infection that is more common in females than males.
-Symptoms usually show up within 28 days, although many people do not have any symptoms.
-Treatment with the antibiotic metronidazole is usually effective.
+Testing for trichomoniasis can be challenging as many people have no symptoms.

-The parasite Trichomonas vaginalis, which is invisible to the naked eye, causes trichomoniasis, or trich.
-The disease is transmissible through sex, most often through penile-vaginal contact but also through vagina to vagina contact, shared sex toys, and occasionally hand, mouth, and anal transmission.
+The Trichomonas vaginalis parasite causes trichomoniasis.
+The disease is transmissible through sex, typically through penile-vaginal contact but also through vagina-to-vagina contact and shared sex toys.

-- irritation, itching, and inflammation of and around the genitals
+- irritation, itching, and inflammation of the genitals

-People should not use alcohol when they are taking medication for trichomoniasis treatment.
+If applicable, people should not consume alcohol when they are taking medication to treat trichomoniasis.
 They should also

 Doctors do not typically prescribe this treatment for trichomoniasis, and people should not use it as an alternative to antibiotics unless a doctor advises it.

 Nausea and vomiting are some possible side effects of antibiotic treatment for trichomoniasis.
 These are more

 It can be difficult to diagnose trichomoniasis even where symptoms exist because they typically resemble those of other STIs.
 A person who believes they have trichomoniasis should speak with a doctor, who will recommend various tests to ensure an accurate diagnosis.

 Home tests are available, making it possible for people to connect with certified labs from the privacy of their homes.
 Some options include: